 financing, and more.
 Download the All Buildings Standard from IPMS.org.

-the tenant’s exclusive areas and their share of building-wide common spaces such as lobbies and
+for the tenant’s exclusive areas and their share of building-wide common spaces such as lobbies

-corridors.
-Usable space refers to areas used solely by the tenant, while rentable space includes
+and corridors.
+Usable space refers to areas used solely by the tenant, while rentable space

 both exclusive and shared areas.
 The loss factor, a percentage difference between these